Therapeutics

 Target Type: Tau (timeline)

-Condition(s): Mild Cognitive Impairment, Progressive Supranuclear Palsy, Schizophrenia, Frontotemporal Dementia
+Condition(s): Mild Cognitive Impairment, Progressive Supranuclear Palsy, Schizophrenia, Frontotemporal Dementia, Autism Spectrum Disorder

-U.S. FDA Status: Mild Cognitive Impairment (Discontinued), Progressive Supranuclear Palsy (Discontinued), Schizophrenia (Discontinued), Frontotemporal Dementia (Inactive)
+U.S. FDA Status: Mild Cognitive Impairment (Discontinued), Progressive Supranuclear Palsy (Discontinued), Schizophrenia (Discontinued), Frontotemporal Dementia (Inactive), Autism Spectrum Disorder (Phase 3)

 Background

-Davunetide is an intranasal neuropeptide therapy derived from a growth factor called activity-dependent neurotrophic protein (ANAP).
-Released by glial cells, ANAP contains within it a peptide of the eight amino acids Asn-Ala-Pro-Val-Ser-Ile-Pro-Gln.
+Davunetide is an intranasal neuropeptide therapy derived from a growth factor called activity-dependent neurotrophic protein (ADNP).
+Released by glial cells, ADNP contains within it a peptide of the eight amino acids Asn-Ala-Pro-Val-Ser-Ile-Pro-Gln.
 This peptide has highly potent neuroprotective activity.
-Published data supporting the rationale for its therapeutic potential range from reports on in-vitro neuroprotection against Aβ, viruses, and oxidative stress to neuroprotection in rodent models of stroke and hypoxia (see Jul 2002 news story).
-NAP is thought to modulate the pool of microtubules in neurons, but its exact mechanism of action is not clear.
-Inhibition of programmed cell death and correction of mitochondrial dysfunction also have been proposed as potential mechanisms.
+Initial published data supporting the rationale for its therapeutic potential range from reports on in-vitro neuroprotection against Aβ, viruses, and oxidative stress to neuroprotection in rodent models of stroke and hypoxia (see Jul 2002 news story).

-Other preclinical studies have reported beneficial effects of NAP in mouse models of amyotrophic lateral sclerosis (ALS) and Parkinson's disease (PD) (see Jouroukin et al., 2013Fleming et al., 2011).
+Other preclinical studies have reported beneficial effects of NAP in mouse models of amyotrophic lateral sclerosis and Parkinson's disease (see Jouroukin et al., 2013Fleming et al., 2011).
+ADNP levels were found to be decreased in Parkinson’s brain (Chu et al., 2016).

 Findings